FAQ for the SRJC Veterinary Technician Program

 Dr. Dan Famini has also started a google group for the purpose of announcing employment opportunities, educational opportunities and other relevant announcements to current or future activity.
 Anyone is welcome to join and receive the updates from this free service.
 Join the group: http://groups.google.com/group/SRJCVT?lnk=srg.

 To become a Registered Veterinary Technician in California you need to pass the state RVT board exam.
 There are three ways to be eligible to sit for the California RVT examination.
-Through the Alternate Route students need at least 20 semester units that cover a specific list of general science and Veterinary nursing tasks.
-Classes at the SRJC fulfill the academic requirement for students completing the Alternate Route to licensure.
+The SRJC program qualifies students through what is called the Alternate Route.
+Alternate Route students need at least 20 semester units that cover a specific list of general science and Veterinary nursing tasks.
+Classes at the SRJC fulfill this academic requirement.
 The Alternate Route also requires significant clinical experience to be eligible to sit for RVT board exams.

-All forms, including the academic requirement forms, towards RVT licensure can be found on the Veterinary Medical Boards website: vmb.ca.gov
+All of the forms and paperwork used towards RVT licensure, including the academic requirement forms, can be found on the Veterinary Medical Boards website: www.vmb.ca.gov

 Students can petition for the Veterinary Technician Certificate after completing ~22 units of specific courses covering a range of veterinary nursing topics and skills.
 Certificate completion also shows an employer that you have obtained a certain knowledge level.
 Completing the SRJC Vet Tech Certificate does NOT make you a Registered Veterinary Technician.

-Applicants who are qualifying for the RVT board exam through the alternate route must complete at least 20 semester units of specific course work and also complete 4416 hours of clinical experience.
+Applicants who are qualifying for the RVT board exam through the Alternate Route must also complete 4,416 hours of clinical experience.
 This experience must be completed over no less than 24 months and is equivalent to two full time years of employment.
-This experience must also include a comprehensive list of specific tasks that are performed to the satisfaction of the supervising veterinarian.
+This experience must be under the supervision of a veterinarian with a California license, and include a comprehensive list of specific tasks that are performed to the satisfaction of the supervising veterinarian.

 Both the courses and clinical hours must be completed within 5 years of the time you apply to sit for boards.
 For more information, including a copy of the clinical task list, please see the California Veterinary Medical Board website at vmb.ca.gov.